Original air date: January 4, 1998

 - Aluminum Christmas Trees: Yes, Paint Your Wagon is a real movie, and it was made after Clint Eastwood became famous.
 Furthermore, it really was a musical.
 But it was not about painting wagons, and does not feature the song heard in this episode.

-- Clip Show: mixed with Musical Episode and Bottle Episode
+- Clip Show: mixed with Musical Episode and Bottle Episode.

 - Mood Whiplash: What is supposed to be a happy musical-based clip show becomes this when Snake breaks in the family's house and threatens them with his gun.